All-New 2018 Honda Accord Announced, First Ever Turbocharged ModelAuto News

 The all-new 2018 Honda Accord has just been previewed by Honda.
 A total of three variants will be available, include two turbocharged models and a hybrid.

-Dimension wise, the 2018 Honda Accord features a longer wheelbase than the outgoing model, though overall height and body is wider.
+Dimension wise, the 2018 Honda Accord features a longer wheelbase than the outgoing model, though overall height is lower and body is wider.
 On top of that, the overall length has been shortened as well.
 Similar to the Honda Civic, the Honda Accord receives a sweeping C-pillar that gives the new sedan a fastback-like outlook.

 Up front, the Honda Accord features Honda's signature chrome wing front grille, flanked by a pair of LED headlights and LED front fog lights.
 The rear end features LED light-pipe taillights with dual muffler tips.
 All 2018 Honda Accord variants come standard with 17-inch alloy wheels, though buyers of the Accord 1.5T and 2.0T can opt for larger 19-inch wheels.